Nowhere dense set

 In mathematics, a subset of a topological space is called nowhere dense or rare if its closure has empty interior.
 In a very loose sense, it is a set whose elements are not tightly clustered (as defined by the topology on the space) anywhere.
-For example, the integers are nowhere dense among the reals, whereas an open ball is not.
+For example, the integers are nowhere dense among the reals, whereas the interval (0, 1) is not nowhere dense.

 A countable union of nowhere dense sets is called a meagre set.
-Meagre sets play an important role in the formulation of the Baire category theorem, which is used in the proof of several fundamental result of functional analysis.
+Meagre sets play an important role in the formulation of the Baire category theorem, which is used in the proof of several fundamental results of functional analysis.

 Definition

 Density nowhere can be characterized in different (but equivalent) ways.
 The simplest definition is the one from density: